Poultry Husbandry in a Changed Energy Future

 If you key “peak oil” into an online search engine, you may find yourself catapulted into some pretty scary scenarios that could play out as petroleum supplies—the very lifeblood of the economy—start to shrink.
 But it is not my intention to sketch doom-and-gloom scenarios.
 I will focus instead on outcomes we can expect simply as a result of rising fuel and energy costs.
 If cheap and abundant fuels have led to centralized, mechanized agriculture—dependent on fertilizers from natural gas and pesticides from petroleum—and the transportation of food (and feeds for our livestock) great distances, will expensive energy and scarce fuels dictate a reversal of these historic trends?
 What will be the implications for poultry husbandry on the homestead?
 How might we change our approach to caring for our home flocks in a changed energy future?

 Any readers who have raised Cornish Cross as a fast-growing meat bird know how quickly they can reach freezer-filling size.
-But they also know how dependent Cornish Cross are on purchased inputs, sometimes from far away.
+But they also know how dependent Cornish Cross is on purchased inputs, sometimes from far away.
 They require large quantities of high-protein growing mashes, since they are not skilled at foraging their food on their own.
 Because their immune systems are weak, it is typical to start them on feeds medicated with antibiotics through the brooder phase (or, indeed, their whole lives, in industrial broiler operations).
 Finally, such birds are more suited to intensive, confined production models—requiring a greater investment in housing or other shelter, even at the homestead level.

 More traditional breeds have much more robust immune systems than a modern hybrid like the Cornish Cross, and are more likely to thrive in the absence of expensive medicated feeds.
 They have more instinct to seek out beneficial foods on their own.
 And they do better out in the open, foraging and enjoying the benefits of sunshine and exercise, than in closely confined conditions.